MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-premium-scale-out-test.md

 ---
-title: Power BI Dataset Scale-Out test
+title: Power BI dataset scale-out test
-description: Learn how test the Power BI Dataset Scale-Out feature after it's enabled
+description: Learn how test the Power BI dataset scale-out feature after it's enabled
 author: KesemSharabi
 ms.author: kesharab
 ms.reviewer: ''
 ms.service: powerbi
 ms.subservice: powerbi-premium
 ms.topic: tutorial
-ms.date: 01/18/2023
+ms.date: 07/25/2023
 LocalizationGroup: Premium
 ---

-# Test Power BI Dataset Scale-Out
+# Test Power BI dataset scale-out

+> [!IMPORTANT]
+> Power BI dataset scale-out is currently in **PREVIEW**.
+This information relates to a prerelease feature that may be substantially modified before being released for General Availability (GA).
+Microsoft makes no warranties, expressed or implied, with respect to the information provided here.

-This article details how you can test the [Power BI Dataset Scale-Out](service-premium-scale-out.md) feature after it's enabled.
+This article details how you can test the [Power BI dataset scale-out](service-premium-scale-out.md) feature.

-## Step 1 - Create a Scale-Out query
+## Step 1 - Create a scale-out query

 1. Open Power BI Desktop and sign into your account.